NajaAFonseca/yeaaa/_posts/2023-04-24-lesson1notes.md

 **What is the purpose of the code example provided in the lesson?**

-A. To demonstrate how to create a table in Amazon Aurora.
+A. To demonstrate how to create a table in Amazon Aurora. <br>
-B. To show how to query data from a DynamoDB table.
+B. To show how to query data from a DynamoDB table. <br>
-C. To provide an example of how to connect to a database instance in RDS using Python.
+C. To provide an example of how to connect to a database instance in RDS using Python. <br>
-D. To showcase how to insert data into a MySQL table.
+D. To showcase how to insert data into a MySQL table. <br>

 **My Answer:**